Have you ever looked for something to buy online and then ads for that same thing would pop up everywhere? Well, that’s because of trackers.

 Trackers are scripts that websites install on your device.

 They can have different purposes.
 Some of them are meant to give you a more enhanced experience of the website you’re visiting.
-For example, trackers can remember your username and password or the items you’ve added to your cart during online shopping.
+For example, they can remember your username and password or the items you’ve added to your cart during online shopping.

 Others can track your online behavior to give you targeted advice, like the ads we’ve mentioned earlier.